Keeping Your Relationship Strong When You’re in a Stepfamily

 Remember why you are together.
 The reason you are together is easily lost when you and your spouse or partner get caught up in the busyness of your lives.
 Whenever things feel bad, take a deep breath and try to put things in perspective.
 There were specific things that brought you together as a couple.
 If there were not some basis for trust, you would not have made the commitment to one another.

-Finally, if you and your spouse or partner are having trouble connecting or compromising, consider getting help from a professional therapist or couples counsellor.
-A counsellor, particularly one who has experience working with stepfamilies, can help you both work through issues and learn new ways of communicating and getting along.
-Your organisation’s assistance program may be able to help you find one.
-You can also find more guidance on navigating parenting concerns as a stepfamily at Stepfamilies Australia and Raising Children.
+Finally, if you and your spouse or partner are having trouble connecting or compromising, consider getting help from a professional therapist or couples counselor.
+A counselor, particularly one who has experience working with stepfamilies, can help you both work through issues and learn new ways of communicating and getting along.
+Your organization’s assistance program may be able to help you find one.
+You can also find more guidance on navigating parenting concerns as a stepfamily at the Bonus Families website and the National Stepfamily Resource Center.